ramanshahdatascience/tshirts/README.md

   into a CSV file understood by [Shippo](https://goshippo.com), which draws upon a crib sheet to turn t-shirt sizes into order weights for the postage.
-- `address_parser.py`: a hand-rolled international mailing address parser, used by `inventory_to_shippo_labels.csv`.
+- `address_parser.py`: a hand-rolled international mailing address parser, used by `inventory_to_shippo_labels.py`.
 It only has parsing rules for the few countries I've sent t-shirts to - definitely not comprehensive for public use.
 - `build_order.py`: the interesting thing from a data scientist's point of
-  view: a script that uses Bayesian inference (soon, multilevel models) and discrete optimization (soon, in the nontrivial sense) to build an optimal re-order for a box of shirts.
+  view: a script that uses Bayesian inference (closed-form Dirichlet posterior, so far) and discrete optimization (brute-force refinement, so far) to build an optimal re-order for a box of shirts.
 In other words, it answers, "if I have this inventory on hand, and that order history, how many of each size should I buy?"

 ## Usage